elsafig/pandas-challenge-repo/README.md

 District Summary
 Create a high-level snapshot of the district's key metrics in a DataFrame, including the following:

-Total schools
+x Total schools

-Total students
+x Total students

-Total budget
+x Total budget

-Average math score
+x Average math score

-Average reading score
+x Average reading score

-% passing math (the percentage of students who passed math)
+/ % passing math (the percentage of students who passed math)

-% passing reading (the percentage of students who passed reading)
+/ % passing reading (the percentage of students who passed reading)

-% overall passing (the percentage of students who passed math AND reading)
+/ % overall passing (the percentage of students who passed math AND reading)

 School Summary
 Create a DataFrame that summarizes key metrics about each school, including the following: